 Kanchanaburi Part III

 The beginning of our third day in Kanchanaburi was spent sleeping.
 The hiking and the falls from the day before had worn us out.
 Around noon we surfaced and got breakfast (more banana pancakes) and then went to book a trip out to the Tiger Temple.
 For 120 Baht a person we would be shuttled to and from the Tiger Temple from our Guest House.
 And we were warned not to where any bright colors or strong perfume.
 "Tigers no like."
 The Temple has a name in Thai, Wat Pa Luangta Bua, but even the Thais all seem to refer to it as the Tiger Temple.
 The name comes from the Abbot of the temple, who started taking in orphaned tigers from the nearby forests.
 There are now more than eighteen tigers (and a leopard) living on the grounds of the Temple, and it is a major tourist attraction.
 The temple also started taking in orphaned wild animals of all types, and its grounds are now teeming with animals ranging from wild pigs to wild water buffalo.
 The Temple is about an hours Sawng Thaew ride from where we were staying, at the base of one of the several small mountain ranges that surround Kanchanaburi.
 We arrived around three thirty, which was fine because the tigers apparently only come out after two thirty.
 My guess is that they have to be well fed first.
 After paying a 300 Baht mandatory donation to the temple and its Tigers, one is pretty much set free to walk about the temple grounds.
 We were perhaps ten feet past the front gate when we spotted some Asian short-tailed deer and small wild horses.
 During the afternoon the Tigers, or at least those that have been behaving themselves around tourists, are taken into a canyon that has only one exit and entrance.
 At the bottom of this canyon the majority of the tigers are put on chains and allowed to roam as much as their relatively short chains will let them.
 Some are allowed off the chains, if the monks are around.
 Tourists are allowed down into the canyon where they can get pictures taken with the tigers.
 A volunteer leads you from tiger to tiger, while another volunteer takes your picture with your own camera.
-It seemed to be an efficient system that kept the tourists (all Farang) happy, as well as the tigers unruffled.

 Sounds like a cool place to volunteer.
 I'm considering it.